x-zang/bioinformatics-format/README.md

 # Bioinformatics-format

+**Archived.
+Similar information is easily available from an AI chatbot such as ChatGPT.**

 This is a list of (oversimplified) descriptions of different file formats used in bioinformatics.

 UCSC host a (relatively ) more comprehensive [list](http://genome.ucsc.edu/FAQ/FAQformat.html).